Frequently Asked Questions

 termination point example

 Manual reconstructions have been tested to see if variation in the positions of termination trace points affects scoring.
 Specifically, a correctly re-aligned reconstruction was compared to the original file included in one of the data sets.
 Two terminal nodes were missed, resulting in a final score of 0.989.
 This score is nearly perfect and well within the typical range observed between two manual reconstructions by independent experts from the same underlying image stack.
 Because such minor differences are unlikely to affect algorithm rankings, we left the traces as they were originally traced.
-However, judges will take a closer look at potential false negatives in this data set for contestant scores that are borderline for qualification to the DIADEM Challenge Final Round.

 Q. Does the metric account for possible floating point error in determining whether a node is within threshold distance in the Z-direction?